johan0A/zig-linear-algebra/README.md

 ## TODO: (in this order~)

-- [x] rework how precision of output types is handle for vectors
+- [x] rework how precision of output types is handled for vectors
 - [x] rework how vectors handle integer types
 - [x] add doc comments for Vector operations
 - [x] add more operations to Vectors
+- [x] rework how precision of output types is handled for vectors again
 - [ ] decide how to handle undefined behavior (eg overflows)
 - [ ] add install guide
 - [ ] add usage guide